 “That’s when they mentioned the clean-up and we were only too happy to get involved.

-“Non-teaching staff have given up their time to oversee this – Mick Johnson, Hanif Sufi and Talha Mulla – and I think they have set the example and the students have enthusiastically followed.
+“Non-teaching staff have given up their time to oversee this – Mick Johnson, Hanif Sufi and Talha Mulla – and I think they have set the example and the pupils have enthusiastically followed.

 “It’s the first time we have done this and we will definitely do it again!”